Kerry Packer: Controversy

 Packer was often the centre of controversy.
 One of the earliest incidents occurred on 7 June 1960, when his father was trying to take over the Anglican Press, a small publisher run by Francis James.
-According to author Richard Neville, Frank Packer was angered by James' refusal to sell the Anglican Press, so he sent Kerry and some burly friends to pressure him into selling.
+According to author Richard Neville, Frank Packer was angered by James's refusal to sell the Anglican Press, so he sent Kerry and some burly friends to pressure him into selling.
 They forced their way in and reportedly began vandalising the premises, but James was able to barricade himself in his office and call Rupert Murdoch, Packer's most powerful rival.
 Murdoch quickly dispatched his own team of 'heavies', who threw Kerry and friends out.
 Not surprisingly, the Murdoch press had a field day with the news that the son of Australia's biggest media tycoon had been caught brawling in the street.

 Like Murdoch, Packer's critics saw his ever-expanding cross-media holdings as a potential threat to media diversity and freedom of speech.
 He also repeatedly came under fire for his companies' alleged involvement in tax evasion schemes and for the extremely low amounts of company tax that his corporations are reported to have paid over the years.
 He fought repeated battles with the Australian Taxation Office over his corporate taxes.

 His most severe legal challenge came in 1984 with the Costigan Commission alleging (using the codename of "the squirrel", renamed "the Goanna" in media reports) that he was involved in tax evasion and organised crime, including drug trafficking.
 He successfully counter-attacked the commission with the assistance of his counsel Malcolm Turnbull.
 In 1987, the charges were formally dismissed by Attorney-General Lionel Bowen.
 Mystery surrounded Packer's receipt of a "loan" of A$225,000 in cash from Brian Ray, a bankrupt Queensland businessman.
 When questioned about this transaction at the Costigan Royal Commission, Packer said "...I like cash.
 I have a squirrel mentality.
 I like to keep money in cash.
 It is by no means the most cash I ever had in my life."

 Notwithstanding the significant efforts made to preserve his security and privacy, Packer suffered two mysterious break-ins at his companies' headquarters in Park Street, Sydney: